IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/installing-tomtom-digital-cockpit-on-hardware.md

 - Copy the `privapp-permissions-tomtom-ivi.xml` file from the [`permissions`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/tree/main/permissions)
   directory to `/system/etc/permissions` on the device.
-- Install the TomTom IndiGO APK to `/system/priv-app` on the device.
+- Install the TomTom Digital Cockpit APK to `/system/priv-app` on the device.

 ```cmd
 $ adb remount